ericrogler/Green-Book/Z019_Money_Budget_Management.md

 ## **Long Answer**

 While I did talk about monetary blockers briefly before, I'm creating a separate section because money permeates every facet of teaching, either directly or indirectly.
 Your wage is also affected by money available for budgets.

+Money is what buys you time and happiness, up to a certain point, but also affords comforts.
+The amount of wealth and resources a school, or any group providing education as a service, has typically correlates positively with its quality of education.

+Because money affords comfort and (many) resources, having too much money risks incompetence, laziness, and excess wasting of those same resources.
+Having enough money and resources solves a lot of problems and provides a lot of freedom, such as eliminating the constant anxiety you could lose everything the next day and ability to do social things that cost money.
+- Some subtle indications of having enough resources is you might forget when pay day is, aren't concerned about late deposits, or don't worry about which bills to pay.
+- It also generates a lot of *new* problems.
+    - Instead of not dealing with issues due to lack of resources, people may throw money at issues to try and make them go away.
+    - E.g. Time management: Many people plan in hours, but millionaires plan every minute and billionaires plan every second to maximize value.
+    - More aptly put: making decisions based on convenience rather than monetary cost.

 **If teachers are managers, then each class you're teaching is like a project you're overseeing.**